ainefernandez/F1Strategy/README.md

 Once I had the top model from each family, I brought out the **Akaike Information Criterion (AIC)** — because **lower AIC = better model** 📉.
 This way, I picked the one that has the best predictive performance.

+### 🧮 Estimation

+The [R script](2.ModelSelection.R) handles the heavy lifting for estimation and model selection 🧠📊

+You can check out the full results in [Chapter 4](Tesis.pdf) of my thesis *“El plan perfecto para la victoria: Modelos”* — specifically, Tables 4.2 to 4.17.

 ### 🏁 LapTimePerKM: How Fast Can You Go?

 To estimate how lap times evolve across a stint, I modeled the variable `LapTimePerKM`.
 The champion here? 🥇 The model using the **Inverse Gaussian** family.